yracine/device-type.myneurio/README.md

 /*******************************************************************************************************************/

-N.B.
-For all appliances, press the "refresh" tile in order to get the fields populated in the UI.
+<b>N.B.
+For all appliances, press the "refresh" tile in order to get the fields populated in the UI.</b>

 /*******************************************************************************************************************/